 - Promoting awareness of Oregon’s CASA programs, CASA volunteers, and children who have experienced abuse or neglect.

-- Supporting local program offices (capacity-building, training, technical assistance, collaboration, resource library, cross-program knowledge sharing, pass-through funding).
+- Supporting local program offices (capacity-building, training, technical assistance, collaboration, pass-through funding).

-- Working with the National CASA/GAL Network to support strategic expansion and development of CASA programs throughout the state.
+- Working with the National CASA/GAL Network to support strategic expansion and development of CASA programs.

 How Did CASA Programs Start?